pharmbio/pharmbio-web/content/home.md

     weight: -100
 ---

-**Welcome to the Pharmaceutical Bioinformatics research group, lead by Assoc.
-Prof. Ola Spjuth**
+**Welcome to the Pharmaceutical Bioinformatics research group at Uppsala University**

 Find below a short introduction to the group's main field of study: